 Every company will fail, the key to prolonging that demise is to avoid looking inwards and to obsess over customers – Jeff Bezos

-It’s important for marketing to observe these trends and adapt to them or they risk reaching their target customers.
-Almost like showing up to the party 5 minutes too late.
+It’s important for marketing to observe these trends and adapt to them or they risk not reaching their target customers – almost like showing up to the party 5 minutes too late.

 As consumers become increasingly platform agnostic and more marketing channels are being created every day, there will be a growing need for marketers to coordinate marketing activities in a systematic way.

 Hence, omnichannel will become more important – not just in helping the client consolidate their efforts – but also in ensuring a seamless consumer journey.